pmean/build-website/text/06/StoppingRules.md

     text\]](http://ajrccm.atsjournals.org/cgi/content/full/164/2/190)
     [\[PDF\]](http://ajrccm.atsjournals.org/cgi/reprint/164/2/190.pdf)

-You should use the following as a general guide, but don\'t be afraid to include whatever considerations for early stopping that your particular research warrants.
+You should use the following as a general guide, but don't be afraid to include whatever considerations for early stopping that your particular research warrants.